I Wanna Be Adored: Reception

 In 2006, the music magazine Q voted it 32nd in its list of 100 greatest songs of all time.
 In May 2007, NME magazine placed "I Wanna Be Adored" at number 17 in its list of the 50 Greatest Indie Anthems Ever.
 VH2 placed the song at number two on the Indie 500, a countdown of their top 500 indie songs of all time.
 Though "There Is a Light That Never Goes Out" by the Smiths was at number one, on a condensed version showing just the top 50, the two songs had swapped places, with "Adored" at number one.
 Stylus Magazine also included the song's bassline at number 17 in their 2005 list of the Top 50 Basslines of All Time.

 In popular culture

 The song features in the 2005 film Green Street, as well as 2011 film I Melt with You and 2021 film Tick, Tick...
 Boom!
 The song also features in season five of American Horror Story, American Horror Story: Hotel, in the 11th episode Battle Royale.
 It also features in the 2019 series Chambers as a reccurent song.

+The song is featured in Series 1 of the Netflix series Legends, which is set at the time of the song’s release.

+It is also featured at the end of the final episode (“The Next Chapter”) of the BBC series The Elon Musk Show.

 Oasis refer to the Stone Roses by quoting "I Wanna Be Adored" in their 1997 song "Magic Pie": "They are sleeping while they dream/ but then they wanna be adored".

 Celtic fans incorporated the song into a chant for former player Odsonne Edouard chanting, "I wanna be Edouard".

+Turnstile performed a cover of the song on Triple J in March 2026.

+Sportswear company Adidas used the phrase "I Wanna Be Adored" on their 2026 Manchester United F.C. merchandise which featured John Squire's artwork inspired by Jackson Pollock's drip paintings used on Stone Roses album and single covers.